DjangoGirls/tutorial/en/django_admin/README.md

 ![Login page](images/login_page2.png)

 To log in, you need to create a *superuser* - a user which has control over everything on the site.
 Go back to the command-line and type `python manage.py createsuperuser`, and press enter.

+> Remember, to write new commands while the web server is running, open a new terminal window and activate your virtualenv.
+We reviewed how to write new commands in the <b>Your first Django project!</b> chapter, in the <b>Starting the web server</b> section.

 When prompted, type your username (lowercase, no spaces), email address, and password.
 Don't worry that you can't see the password you're typing in - that's how it's supposed to be.
 Just type it in and press `enter` to continue.
 The output should look like this (where username and email should be your own ones):

     (myvenv) ~/djangogirls$ python manage.py createsuperuser
     Username: admin